 Even before the pandemic, in cities across America, the life expectancies of residents who live a few miles apart, and sometimes even blocks apart, vary by as much as five, ten or even 20 years.
-COVID exposes this country’s gaps and inequities in urgent and glaring terms.
-Economic, environmental and social conditions influence how long we live and how well we live.
+COVID-19 has laid bare the urgent and glaring racial and health inequities that pervade almost every part of life in this country, including economic, environmental and social conditions that influence how long we live and how well we live.
 City leaders are uniquely positioned to improve these local conditions, advancing cross-cutting approaches that address underlying factors of health and well-being.
-And Cities of Opportunity offers the framework to deliver a strong recovery.
+Cities of Opportunity (CoO) takes a holistic approach toward transforming systems that have historically and disproportionately burdened certain communities, while disproportionately advantaging others.

 Cities of Opportunity is a cross-NLC initiative, led by the Health & Wellness Team of the Institute for Youth, Education, and Families (IYEF).
 Key staff are: